-Implementation of the No Action Alternative may have long-term, minor to moderate, adverse impacts on water quality, particularly on those tracts that have been cleared to the water edge.
-Agricultural and residential activities on these private lands contributes to nutrient loading or spikes/increases in nutrients, particularly nitrogen and phosphorus.
-Both chemicals are extremely high in chicken litter which is a common application to agriculture fields and fertilizers.
+Implementation of the No Action Alternative may have long-term, minor, adverse impacts on water quality, particularly on those tracts that have been cleared to the water edge.
+Agricultural and residential activities on these private lands contributes to nutrient loading or spikes/increases in nutrients, particularly the use of nitrogen and phosphorus.
+Both nutrients are extremely high in chicken litter which is a common application to agriculture fields in NW Arkansas and elsewhere.
+Nitrogen and phosphorus are also the predominant nutrients in commercial fertilizers used on residential lawns.
 Nutrient spikes lead to poor water quality and promotes harmful algal blooms that are costly to water treatment processes and harmful to biological life.
 Decreases in water quality, taste, and odor are expensive in the water treatment process and their biological effects can be toxic.
 While private lands with good stands of herbaceous and woody vegetation would have no impact on water quality (as the vegetated areas would reduce runoff), the potential exists for future development.

-Introduction of fill dirt, soil disturbance, and increased erosion of shoreline/stream banks result in increases in sediment load in the water and unnatural increases in rates of sediment deposition in the resource.
+Introduction of fill dirt, soil disturbance, and increased erosion of shoreline/stream banks result in increases in sediment load in the water and unnatural increases in rates of sediment deposition in the lake.
 Total suspended solids are commonly measured as a means of sediment introduction.
 Increased sediment load causes binding (chelation) of dissolved oxygen resulting in a decreased in oxygen for living organisms.
 Mussels and other ecologically important species for water filtration decline as increased, unnatural sediment loads increase causing ecological breakdown of aquatic food webs.
 Increased sedimentation results in increases of cost related to filtration and treatment of drinking water.

-5.3.2.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM)
+5.3.2.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM) from Willing Sellers Only

-Implementation of the Proposed Action would have long-term, minor, positive impacts to water quality within the project area.
+The acquisition of fee title from willing sellers would have long-term, minor, positive impacts to water quality within the project area.
 The positive impacts would come from land around the lake no longer being mowed or deforested, thus reducing erosion and runoff.
 The return of forests and grasslands to currently cleared land would filter sediments and other water quality containments that could potentially flow into Beaver Lake.
+The acquisition of occasional flowage easements may result in impacts similar to the No Action Alternative, as the property would remain in private ownership.
 This alternative does not entail dredge or fill of Waters of the United States, thus neither a 404(b)(1) analysis or Section 401 water quality certification are required.